 Note: I don't teach the letters in alphabetical order.
 It's easier and quicker to start with the simpler forms and move on to the more complicated.
 That way, you are always building on what you've already mastered.

 This page starts you off with: i l n u c e.

-covers: m w r t h b f k o q p v.
+The second page covers: m w r t h b f k o q p v.

-shows you the rest: d g z x j y a s.
+After that, the third page shows you the rest: d g z x j y a s.